mehrdad-moradi/mehrdad-moradi/README.md

 ## Welcome to my page👋
-I am a PhD student at the University of Antwerp, Belgium.
+I received my PhD from the University of Antwerp, Belgium.
 My research is concerned with dependability analysis, robustness checking, validation, and verification technique for Cyber-Physical Systems (CPS) using model-based fault-injection.
 My main focus is on the optimization of model-based fault-injection using a combination of machine learning and model-based techniques.